Byron1z/configure-ad-B1z/README.md

   - Clicked On "Windows Defender Firewall Properties"

-  - Turn off all of the firewall states, EXCEPT "Public Profile",
+  - Turn Off all of the Firewall states, EXCEPT "Public Profile",

   - Under the Public Profile Tab, go to "INBOUND CONNECTIONS" and click "ALLOW",